• Ashland is named as America’s best small town

 Ashland - Things to Do & See

-Living up to the reputation of South Oregon’s cultural center, Ashland hosts festivals all year long – from the Christmas celebrations and the Tony Award-winning Oregon Shakespeare Festival in winter, to a film festival, classical music festival, and wine tasting celebrations in spring, summer and autumn, respectively.
+Living up to its reputation as Southern Oregon’s cultural center, Ashland hosts a variety of festivals throughout the year.
+From Christmas celebrations and the Tony Award-winning Oregon Shakespeare Festival in winter, to a film festival, classical music events, and wine-tasting celebrations in spring, summer, and fall, there's always something happening in this vibrant town.

-The city also preserved and restored quite a few historic buildings.
-The city has 48 structures on the National Register of Historic Places, as well as two historic districts - the Ashland Railroad Addition District and the Downtown District.
+Beyond its festivals, Ashland has preserved and restored many of its historic buildings.
+With 48 structures on the National Register of Historic Places and two historic districts—the Ashland Railroad Addition District and the Downtown District—the town’s rich history is evident in its architecture and streetscapes.

 Southern Oregon University

-A public liberal arts college, the Southern Oregon University was founded in 1926.
-The university consists of the College of Arts and Sciences, the School of Business, and the School of Education, offering programs in business, economics, criminology, natural sciences, and theater arts programs.
+Southern Oregon University is a public liberal arts college founded in 1926.
+It consists of the College of Arts and Sciences, the School of Business, and the School of Education, offering programs in business, economics, criminology, natural sciences, and theater arts.

 Oregon Shakespeare Festival

-In 1935, the Southern Oregon University under the management of drama Professor Angus Bowmer established the Oregon Shakespeare Festival.
+In 1935, the Southern Oregon University established the Oregon Shakespeare Festival under the management of drama Professor Angus Bowmer.

-Today this is the largest in the United States classic repertory theaters, offering 11 classic and contemporary plays annually from March to October in three theaters: 600-seat Angus Bowmer Theatre, 1190-set outdoor Elizabethan Theatre, and 300-seat Thomas Theatre.
-Total annual audience exceeds 400,000.
+Today, this is the largest classic repertory theater in the United States, offering 11 classic and contemporary plays annually from March to October in three theaters: the 600-seat Angus Bowmer Theatre, the 1190-set outdoor Elizabethan Theatre, and the 300-seat Thomas Theatre.
+The total annual audience exceeds 400,000.

 Schneider Museum of Art

-Schneider Museum of Art at the Southern Oregon University features showcase of contemporary art by nationally and internationally-recognized artists.
+Schneider Museum of Art at Southern Oregon University features a showcase of contemporary art by nationally and internationally recognized artists.

 Address: 555 Indiana Street, Ashland, OR 97520